Well it’s now time to winterize Blue Streak and begin to plan for next year.

 One of the things we like to do is visit Blue Streak at least once a month to make sure all is well.

 Security is not an issue where Blue Streak is stored.
-You can view our posting on security for how we manage storage security risk at the link below: https://www.marriedwithairstream.com/security-from-theft/
+You can view our posting on how we manage storage security risk: Go here for anti-theft suggestions

 I should add that on Vancouver Island the winter temperatures are quite moderate.
 Average day temperature is 10-12c and sometimes at night it will drop just below freezing.
 Oh yes, we do get snow once every couple of years.